W8-Recipedia/Recipedia/README.md

 ## Code of Conduct

-W8 has a strinct code of conduct, that we endeavour to follow at all times - see the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file for more details about our ethical values and principles.
+W8 has a strict code of conduct, that we endeavour to follow at all times - see the [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md) file for more details about our ethical values and principles.

 ## License